Keto Shimizu: Life and career

+She was honored by her alma mater Emerson College with the EVVY Alumni Award of Distinction in 2020.

 Being Human

 In 2012, she joined the Syfy adaptation of Being Human, as a story editor.
 She went on to become a writer on the show, scripting three episodes ("Dream Reaper", "I'm So Lonesome I Could Die", and "Of Mice and Wolfman").

 Arrowverse

 In the summer of 2013, Shimizu boarded the DC Comics produced Green Arrow origin series Arrow, as an executive story editor and writer.
 Her first episode she co-wrote, with executive producer Marc Guggenheim, was "Broken Dolls", which was critically lauded.
 Other sophomore season episodes she contributed to include "Blast Radius", "Suicide Squad", and "The Man Under the Hood".

-On July 9, 2014, it was reported that a prequel comic book series would debut in September of that year to bridge the second and third seasons of Arrow, written by Shimizu and Guggenheim, entitled Arrow 2.5.
+In 2014, she wrote a prequel comic book series would with Guggenheim that bridged the second and third seasons of Arrow entitled Arrow 2.5.
 Some of her work emphasizes the characters she established, with Bryan Q. Miller, in the episode "Suicide Squad".

 With the commencement of the series' third season, Shimizu was promoted to co-producer, along with Ben Sokolowski.
 She and co-executive producer Jake Coburn co-wrote the season's second installment, "Sara".
 She co-wrote the sixth episode, "Guilty", with co-executive producer Erik Oleson.
 She and Coburn co-penned the season's mid-season finale "The Climb", which introduced supervillain Ra's al Ghul (Matt Nable).
 Shimizu scripted her first solo outing with "Suicidal Tendencies", helmed by Jesse Warn.
 It saw the reformation of Task Force X, with new member Cupid/Carrie Cutter; and explored the past of Deadshot.

 Shimizu co-wrote, with Sokolowski, the fourteenth episode, "Fallout", of Arrows sister-series The Flash.
 It showcased the DC superhero Firestorm (Ronnie Raymond and Martin Stein) and featured the debut of supervillain Gorilla Grodd.